Maskass57/ocaml-maxflow-project/README.md

-OCAML project of LACAU Clément, Loubejac Jean-Philippe.
+OCAML project of :
+- LACAU Clément
+- Loubejac Jean-Philippe.
 This project implements a sport attribution that could be used in attributing sports to INSA Toulouse's students.

 ## Building